-The frame is arguably the most important component of the bicycle.
-Without it, you just have a pile of parts.
-When it comes to choosing a frame, one of the most important considerations is the material it is made of.
-This guide outlines the pros and cons of carbon vs aluminum bike frames.
-We’ll compare the weight, durability, handling, efficiency, comfort, cost, longevity, and more to help you decide which frame material is best for your next bike.
-This guide covers both mountain and road bikes.
+When it comes to choosing a bike frame, one of the most important considerations is the material it is made of.
+This guide outlines the pros and cons of carbon vs aluminum bike frames to help you choose which material is better for your next bike.
+We’ll compare the weight, durability, handling, efficiency, comfort, cost, looks, longevity, and more.
+This guide covers both mountain bikes and road bikes.
+I’ve ridden both frame materials extensively over the years.
+In this guide, I’ll share my experience.

 Bike frames are most commonly made of carbon fiber, aluminum, steel, or titanium.
-The majority of modern mountain bike and road bike frames are made of either carbon fiber or aluminum.
-High-end bikes are almost exclusively made of carbon fiber these days.
-Steel and titanium are popular choices for custom made or ‘do it all’ types of frames.
+The majority of modern mountain bike, gravel bike, and road bike frames are made of either carbon fiber or aluminum.
+High-end bikes and custom-made bikes are usually made of steel or titanium.

 Carbon Fiber Bike Frames

 Carbon fiber is basically a plastic that is reinforced with super strong fibers.
 The material was originally developed for use in the aerospace industry where parts need to be as light and strong as possible.
-It offers an incredibly high strength to weight ratio.
-It is also extremely rigid.
+It offers an incredibly high strength-to-weight ratio.
+It has a higher tensile strength than steel.
+In addition, it is also extremely rigid.

 Carbon fiber is made by processing a polymer into strings or filaments of carbon atoms that measure 5-10 microns in diameter.
 Thousands of these filaments are combined to form a tow or ribbon.
 Tows are bonded together with an epoxy resin.
 The carbon and resin material is called a composite.
 Composites are layered into a laminate.